FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/tlvcexec.md

 ****\[ TLVCEXEC = { str1...512
 } \]****

 Batch to execute when the alert ends.
-The TLV parameters enable Transfer CFT{{< TransferCFT/componentshortname  >}} to issue alerts when a critical COM fill threshold is reached based on a percentage of the catalog being filled, where 0% indicates empty and 100% indicates full.
+The TLV parameters enable {{< TransferCFT/axwayvariablesComponentShortName  >}} to issue alerts when a critical COM fill threshold is reached based on a percentage of the catalog being filled, where 0% indicates empty and 100% indicates full.

 This